Leonard Maltin: 2011–present

 Comedian Doug Benson's podcast Doug Loves Movies features a segment called the Leonard Maltin Game, in which the guest must guess the name of a film based on a subset of the cast list in reverse order and a few intentionally vague clues from the capsule review of the film from Leonard Maltin's Movie Guide.
 Maltin appeared on the podcast in February 2010 and played the game himself.
 He appeared on the show again in August 2010.
 In November 2010, Benson and Maltin played the game on Kevin Pollak's Chat Show.
 Maltin repeated his appearances on Doug Loves Movies in September 2011 with Jimmy Pardo and Samm Levine, in September 2012 with Chris Evans and Adam Scott and in November 2013 with Peter Segal, "Werner Herzog" and Clare Kramer.

 Beginning in November 2014, Maltin has hosted the podcast Maltin on Movies.
 It began on Paul Scheer's now-defunct Wolfpop network, with comedian and actor Baron Vaughn as a co-host.
 The two picked a topic generally based on what was currently in theaters and discussed three other movies within that topic: one that the two both liked, one that the two disliked and one they thought was a great lesser-known film, or "sleeper", within the category.
 Topics included biopics, breakthrough performances and sequels.
 Maltin currently co-hosts with his daughter Jessie Maltin.

 From 2014 to 2019, Maltin hosted the quarterly Treasures From the Disney Vault on Turner Classic Movies.
 The last scheduled "Treasures from the Disney Vault" aired on September 2, 2019.
 Beginning in 2016, Maltin has served as the Honorary Head Juror of the Coronado Island Film Festival.
 In 2020, the festival named their top award The Leonard Maltin Tribute Award.

-In 2019, Maltin along with his daughter Jessie Maltin created a film festival called MaltinFest at the Egyptian Theater that spanned three days.
+In 2019, Maltin along with his daughter Jessie created a film festival called MaltinFest at the Egyptian Theater that spanned three days.
 Special guests included Laura Dern and Alexander Payne.
 Since 2018, Maltin has served on the advisory board for Legion M.

 In 2022, he was invited to join the Academy of Motion Pictures Arts and Sciences as part of the Member at Large branch.